 Work at the Film Study Center has been made possible both by its own endowment, the generosity of its benefactors, and grants that have been obtained for its projects from the National Science Foundation, the National Endowment for the Humanities, the National Endowment for the Arts, the MacArthur Foundation, the Guggenheim Foundation, the Rockefeller Foundation, the Rock Foundation, the Fidelity Charitable Foundation, the Norman Foundation, and the Billy Rose Foundation, among others.

 Robert Gardner was Founding Director of the Film Study Center, and served as its Director from 1957 to 1997.
 Richard P. Rogers served as Director from 1998 to 2001.
 Lucien Castaing-Taylor has served as Associate Director from 2002 to 2008, and as Director since 2008.
 Ross McElwee served as interim Director in 2009-10.
-Currently, its Director is Lucien Castaing-Taylor, and its Assistant Director is Ernst Karel.
+Currently, its Co-Directed by Lucien Castaing-Taylor and Peter Galison, and its Assistant Director is Ernst Karel.

 The Film Study Center

 Co-Director (Director, 2013 -14)